Spotify, a way to listen to millions of songs. However, it is reported that distorted sound is a big issue nowadays for Spotify.

 Mismatched codecs are the cause of muted sound in Bluetooth headphones.
 Codecs are used to compress enormous volumes of data, in this situation it is media files.

 Bluetooth codecs come in a variety of forms.
-However, not all devices support every type of codec, just as Spotify does not support Flac.
+However, not all devices support every type of codec.
+So, if your device is running APTX and your headphone doesn’t support that, then you might face some problems.

 When a device doesn’t support the desired codec, they typically downgrade to inferior quality.
 And this causes a muffled sound.